 Results of SAMHSA’s National Survey on Drug Use and Health (LGB: Substance Use and Abuse and Mental Illness)

 If you are part of the LGBTQ community, you are not alone.
 Even though you may sometimes face fear, hatred, and prejudice in school, with friends, in the community, and even possibly in your own homes, you must never lose hope.
 Do not let the actions of the unaccepting take the joy out of your life.
-There are some excellent organizations that are available to you that can provide support and links to services.
-Our Resources page will direct you to some of these organizations, as well as to a 24/7 Crisis Lifeline, Chatlines, Text Line and Youth Talk Line.
+Some excellent organizations are available to you that can provide support and links to services.
+Our Resources page will direct you to some of these organizations, as well as to a 24/7 Crisis Lifeline, Chatlines, Text Line and Youth Talk-Line.

-Go to Take 5 to Save Lives for further information on how you can complete each of the 5 categories listed above!
+Go to Take 5 to Save Lives for further information on how you can complete each of the five categories listed above!
 Someone’s life may depend on it.

 - Grossman, A.H. & D’Augelli, A.R.
 (2007).
 Transgender Youth and Life-Threatening Behaviors.
 Suicide and Life-Threatening Behaviors .37(5), 527-37. ↩